robbieevans1/regex-tutorial/gist-template.md

 ## Summary

 A regular expression (regex) is a sequence of characters that specifies a search pattern in text.
 Here are a few different regular expressions that I have used in a simple password checker to see if the a password matches certain criteria:

+1st regex searches to see if there are any uppercase letters 2nd regex searches to see if there are any lowercase letters 3rd regex searches to see if there are any numbers
+4th regex searches to see if there are any special characters 5th regex searches to see if there are any repeated characters

 ```
 /[A-Z]/g
 /[a-z]/g